OpenHMD/OpenHMD/README.md

 Using CMake:

-For MinGW cross compiling, toolchain files tend to be the best solucion.
+For MinGW cross compiling, toolchain files tend to be the best solution.
 Please check the CMake documentation on how to do this.
 A starting point might be the CMake wiki: http://www.vtk.org/Wiki/CmakeMingw